MicrosoftDocs/azure-devops-docs/docs/report/dashboards/team-velocity.md

 **Example Velocity widget showing six sprints of velocity**
 ![6 sprint velocity widget](_img/team-velocity-six-iterations.png)

-> [!NOTE]
+[!NOTE]
-> **Feature availability:** The Velocity widget is available for Azure DevOps at this time.
-For on-premises TFS, you have access to the [velocity chart provided by the work tracking datastore](velocity-chart-data-store.md).
+> The Velocity widget is available by installing the [Analytics extension](../analytics/analytics-extension.md).
+For TFS 2018 and earlier, you have access to the [velocity chart provided by the work tracking datastore](velocity-chart-data-store.md).

 Use this topic to learn: